 We need you.
 Together we can make a difference.

-More than 2866 Australians took their own lives in 2016.
-That's almost 8 per day and 1 every 3 hours.
+3,128 Australians ended their life by suicide in 2017.
+That's almost 9 people a day and 1 person every 3 hours.
 There are 7 suicide attempts every hour.

 Lifeline Ballarat supports the national Lifeline network.
 Our volunteers provide confidential telephone crisis support and referral services to people in crisis.

-Last year Lifeline Ballarat volunteers answered close to 10,000 calls from Australians in distress.
-To continue answering calls we need the support of caring and committed volunteer telephone crisis supporters.
+Last year Lifeline Ballarat volunteer Crisis Supporters answered more than 10,000 calls from Australians in distress.
+To continue answering calls we need the support of caring and committed volunteer Crisis Supporters.

-Could you be a Volunteer Telephone Crisis Supporter for Lifeline?
+Could you be a volunteer Crisis Supporter for Lifeline?

 - A journey of self discovery and development